last update 30 August 2010

 1915 - Aldous-Sproule Marriage - Wednesday 28 July 1915.
 Emmanuel Church Plymouth, Devon. |

-Clare Aldous (24) marries Jimmy Sproule (27) as England moves into trench warfare in France, where doctor Jimmy was to spend virtually the entire 1914 - 18 World War I running Field Ambulance units, latterly serving the trenches of the Welsh (38th) Division on the Western Front.
+Clare Aldous (24) marries Jimmy Sproule (27) as England moves into trench warfare in France, where doctor Jimmy was to spend much of the 1914 - 18 World War I running Field Ambulance units, latterly serving the trenches of the Welsh (38th) Division on the Western Front.
 He was mentioned in despatches and decorated for bravery under fire by both England and France.

 |